pratikyadav/unix/01-using-your-shell.md

 Put double quotes around every parameter expansion so that it's always taken as a singular option, and won't inadvertently get taken as a series of options due to parameter expansion.

-### Special parameters

-- `$0` contains the path of the script being run.
-- `$1` are positional parameters that contain the arguments passed in.
-- `$*` contains all the words from all the parameters
-- `$@` expands to all the words of all the positional parameters.
-When double quoted, it expands to a list of them as individual words.
-- `$#` expands to the number of positional args that are set
-- `$!` expands to the pid of the command most recently executed in the background
-- `$_` expands to the last argument of the last command executed

 ### Expansion

 Refers to any operation that causes a parameter to be expanded.